tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-5.md

 # JavaScript Functions

 ## Overview
-In computer programming, functions are a named section of a program that perform a specific task; they are basically "mini programs" within a larger program.
+In computer programming, a *function* is a named section of a program that perform a specific task; they are basically "mini programs" within a larger program.
 Today we are going to learn about how to write functions in JavaScript.

 ## Contents
 <!--- Local Navigation --->